-Suppose your eligibility for employee/dependent children, employee/spouse or family coverage ends on May 31.
+Suppose your eligibility for family coverage ends on May 31.
 You resume covered employment with the same employer and work at least 80 hours in July.
-Your eligibility for this coverage is reinstated for September because you were eligible during one of the six consecutive preceding calendar months with the same employer (with no termination of covered employment).
+Your eligibility for family coverage is reinstated for September because you were eligible during one of the six consecutive preceding calendar months with the same employer (with no termination of covered employment).

-If coverage terminates as the result of uniformed (military) service and you retain reemployment rights, coverage is reinstated without waiting periods, according to federal law.
-See Military Service Under USERRA (page 24) for more information.
+Note: If coverage terminates as the result of uniformed (military) service and you retain reemployment rights, coverage is reinstated without waiting periods, according to federal law.
+See Military Service under USERRA (page 20) for more information.